 Maritime dynamics in 21st Century are changing round the clock.
 For Pakistan it’s time to re-align, rebalance and reorient while competition and conflicts in Indo-Pacific region are at high nodes, regional crisis fetching international attention, roughly 4,000 major ports becoming hot-spots, high seas facilitating 95 percent of transnational trade, more than US$6 trillion transit business going on every year and threats of piracy, terrorism, smuggling and human, drug and weapon trafficking anchored at sea.

 Today, maritime scenarios at sea are shifting rapidly due to growing regional/extra-regional covert and overt interests in Indo-Pacific Theater while encirclement of China in the South China Sea and Indian massive naval build-up again a threat multiplier for Indian Ocean Region (IOR).
-Latest Indian inductions of indigenously built and foreign procured naval variants have clearly challenged neighboring countries, especially Pakistan.
+Latest Indian inductions of indigenously built and foreign procured naval variants have clearly challenged neighbouring countries, especially Pakistan.

 These future plans, with the United States support, clearly indicates that India is now trying hard to become a “Blue Water Navy – a regional hegemon” but according to some famous defence experts, Indian Navy is no-where among top five in Asia.
 Certainly, this is not somewhat a luxury but a necessity for Pakistan to focus on a Navy, which is ultimately vigorous in dealing multi-dimensional threats emerging out of Indian Ocean dominant naval posturing.